NOMS-DIGITAL-STUDIO/hub-feature-specs/README.md

 Ensure phantomjs has been installed.

-Environment variable required by the functional tests
+Environment variable required by the tests
 ----
 ```
 azureBlobStoreConnUri - The Azure blob store connection string.